 See more at Heart Failure Risk among Men.

-Describes some of the many known ways in which moderate drinking reduces the risk of cardiovascular diseases, including heart attack.
+Describes some of the many known ways in which moderate drinking reduces the risk of CVD.
+That includes heart attack.
 In short, it explains the dynamics of alcohol and heart health.

-Learn the specifics at How Alcohol Reduces Risk of Heart Attacks and other Cardiovascular Diseases.
+Learn more at How Alcohol Reduces Risk of CVD, Including Heart Attacks.

-Fuhrman, J. and Pruden, J. The End of Heart Disease.
-The Eat to Live Plan to Prevent Heart Disease.
-NY: Harper, 2016.
+- Fuhrman, J. and Pruden, J. The End of Heart Disease.
+Eat to Live.

-Purcell, J., et al. Heart Attack.
-What’s Ahead?
-A Guide for Heart Attack Survivors and Those Who Love Them.
-Atlanta: Pritchett & Hull, 2012.
+- Purcell, J., et al. Heart Attack.
+A Guide for Heart Attack Survivors.

-Rinzler, C, and Graf, M. Controlling Cholesterol for Dummies.
-Hoboken: Wiley, 2013.
+- Rinzler, C, and Graf, M. Controlling Cholesterol for Dummies.

-Samaan, R. Dietary Fiber for the Prevention of Cardiovascular Disease.
-London: Elsevier, 2017.
+- Samaan, R. Dietary Fiber for the Prevention of CVD.

-Taylor, L, et al. Can I Tell You about Having a Stroke?
-A Guide for Friends, Family and Professionals.
-London: Kingsley, 2015.
+- Taylor, L, et al. Can I Tell You about Having a Stroke?
+A Guide.